Yongmin-Yoo/claimsem/README.md

     └── test_run_manifest.json
 ```

 Large artifacts should not be committed to GitHub.
-Store them in Google Drive, an institutional repository, or a release archive.

 ---